studio1902/statamic-peak-docs/docs/getting-started/addons.md

 ```

 ## SEO
 The SEO addon contains all [SEO fieldsets and partials](/features/seo.html#seo).
-It also contains all logic and templates used for [generating OG images](/features/social-images-generation.html).
+It also contains all logic and templates used for [generating OG images](/features/social-images-generation.html) and [redirects](/features/redirects.html).

 Run the following commands to publish fieldsets and views.